Turbo (2013 film): Production

 Turbo was directed by first-time director David Soren, who also came up with the idea for the film.
-The origins of the film lie in a competition DreamWorks Animation organized for all employees to pitch a one-page idea.
-The night before, Soren conceptualized Fast & Furious with snails, and won the competition.
+The origins of the film lie in a competition, In 2009, DreamWorks Animation organized for all employees to pitch a one-page idea.
+The night before, Soren conceptualized Fast & Furious with snails and won the competition.
 The studio bought the idea, and let it "simmer" for more than five years.
 When Soren and his family moved into a new home with a backyard infested with snails, he pushed for the idea and "got it back on the fast track."
 Soren explained why he chose snails: "For me, it was less about trying to make a racing movie and more about finding an underdog that I could really latch onto.
 I think that a snail is inherently an underdog.
 It's smashed, eaten by people, the butt of slow jokes around the world.
 It just seemed loaded with obstacles.
 Obviously, the opposite of slow is fast, and that's where racing came into the picture."
 For the racing side of the film, Soren was inspired by his six-year-old son's fascination with race cars.

-DreamWorks Animation partnered with Hulman & Company, parent company of the Indianapolis Motor Speedway and Indy Racing League, LLC (the organisation that sanctions the IZOD IndyCar Series) to make the racing as authentic as possible.
-Dario Franchitti, four-time IZOD IndyCar Series champion, was a technical consultant on the film, giving advice how Turbo should navigate the speed and competition through the eyes of a snail.
+DreamWorks Animation partnered with Hulman & Company, the parent company of the Indianapolis Motor Speedway, and Indy Racing League, LLC (the organization that sanctions the IZOD IndyCar Series) to make the racing as authentic as possible.
+Dario Franchitti, four-time IZOD IndyCar Series champion, was a technical consultant on the film, advising on how Turbo should navigate the speed and competition through the eyes of a snail.

+The film used HP equipment for rendering.
+It took 75 million render hours to render.

+The film was dedicated to character effects animator Nicholas Sanger Hoppe, who died before the film was released.

 Music

-On March 22, 2013, Henry Jackman was announced as the film's composer, marking it as the third DreamWorks Animation film that he scored, following Monsters vs. Aliens (2009) and Puss in Boots (2011).
-The soundtrack was released on July 16, 2013, by Relativity Music Group.
+On March 22, 2013, Henry Jackman was announced as the film's composer, making it the third film he composed for DreamWorks Animation, following Monsters vs. Aliens (2009) and Puss in Boots (2011).
+The soundtrack was released on July 15, 2013, by Relativity Music Group.
 The soundtrack with an additional 11 songs was released on the deluxe edition.
 Snoop Dogg, who voiced Smoove Move in the film, also contributed to the soundtrack with an original song titled "Let the Bass Go", which was played over the closing credits.
 According to Dogg, the song is "something upbeat that everyone in the house can enjoy.
 I'm on my old-school rap style there: we took sounds from the Eighties like an 808 bass to give it that 'Planet Rock' and 'Going Back to Cali' feel.
 It was about paying homage, while at the same time taking the movie to the next level."